AspenWireless/AspenWireless.github.io/Writerside/topics/Operation.md

 <p>
-    Users can add links to external content through the ISP Nexus <control>Custom Menus</control> page, allowing you to keep all of your networking tools in one neatly organized place.
+    Users can add links to external content through the ISP Nexus <control>Custom Menus</control> page, allowing you to keep all of your network monitoring tools in one place.
 </p>

 <procedure title="Adding a Custom Menu">